apache/jackrabbit/jackrabbit/README.txt

 to build the Jackrabbit project and/or documentation.

-NOTE: JDK 1.5 users need to download xalan.jar and place it in
+NOTE: Java 5 users need to download the xalan.jar and serializer.jar libraries from the Xalan-Java binary distribution at http://xml.apache.org/xalan-j/downloads.html and place them in
 $MAVEN_HOME/lib/endorsed (or $JRE/lib/endorsed if using Maven 1.1)
 to build the Jackrabbit sources.
 The reason for this workaround is explained in